 Increasingly, social media sites are becoming visual, and Pinterest is arguably the most visual of them all.
 The platform now has 431 million monthly active users making Pinterest traffic capabilities hard to ignore.

 Pinterest Can Drive Traffic

-If you're marketing an ecommerce business, visuals are also important to you and, according to Kissmetrics, that could be a match made in heaven:
+If you’re marketing an e-commerce business, visuals are also important to you and, according to Kissmetrics, that could be a match made in heaven:

 “If you still think Facebook and Twitter are the be-all and end-all of social media marketing tools, think again.
 Say “Hi” to your business’s new best friend – Pinterest.
 Pinterest pins are 100 times more spreadable than a tweet, with the retweet average hitting only 1.4%.
 And, as for Facebook, the half-life of a pin is 1,6000x longer than a Facebook post…Since the recent Instagram purchase by Facebook, Pinterest has become the hot ticket item for business marketing.”